msobanjo/courseware/topics/nginx/modules/configuration/README.md

 ```

 ## Reloading configurations
-Once you have made a change to the NGINX config you will likely notice that nothing has actually happened, this is because the NGINX configurations must be reloaded.
+Once you have made a change to the NGINX configuration, you will likely notice that nothing has actually happened.
+This is because the NGINX configurations must be reloaded.

 We can send the `reload` signal to NGINX using the `-s`option:
 ```bash